Your Guide to 20 Maine Small Businesses Focused on Community and Inclusivity

 Erin Flett is a textile designer based in Gorham.
 She creates beautiful, hand-printed textiles that are both stylish and functional.
 Her designs are inspired by the natural beauty of Maine, with bold colors and patterns that are sure to make a statement in any home.

-As we celebrate these small businesses, we recognize their contribution to Maine's health, nutrition, and community.
+As we celebrate these small businesses, we recognize their contribution to Maine's health, well-being, and community.
 At CV Wellbeing, we're committed to supporting local enterprises and integrating their offerings into our holistic approach to health.
 If you’re seeking nutritional guidance that incorporates local, sustainable practices, our team of dietitians is here to assist.
+Contact us to explore how you can support local businesses while nurturing your health and wellbeing.